Shibli2316/DSA90cpp/README.md

 # DSA90cpp
-This is my personal repository where i upload all the practice questions and other code related to DSA in CPP that i am learning
+This is my personal repository where i upload all the practice questions and other code related to DSA in CPP that i am learning.
+There are practice questions inside the folder that are related to it.
+The leetcode questions has their own folder and other questions are been done in a different folder